Horst Wessel: "Horst Wessel Song"

 It was later claimed by the Nazis that Wessel also wrote the music to the song, but it was considered more likely that the tune was in reality adapted from a World War I German Imperial Navy song, and was probably originally a folk song.
-The authorship of the melody was finally determined by a German court in 1937 as not by Wessel.
+In 1937, a German court determined that Wessel was not the composer of the melody.

 Posthumous notability

 Hans Westmar

 Hans Westmar: One of the Many was one of the first films of the Nazi era to idealize a version of Wessel's life.
-Goebbels, however, disliked the film, considering it to be crude in its use of propaganda, and on the day of its intended premiere issued a ban prohibiting it from being shown.
+Goebbels disliked the film, considering it to be crude in its use of propaganda, and on the day of its intended premiere issued a ban prohibiting it from being shown.
 Putzi Hanfstaengl – an old friend of Hitler's – who was one of the film's backers, and had composed its music, went personally to Hitler and Goebbels to complain about the ban, which was eventually reversed when enough of the Nazi Party hierarchy weighed in on Hanfstaengl's side.

-Goebbels, however, insisted on alterations to the film, the primary one being that the main character's name was changed to the fictional "Hans Westmar".
-Part of the problem with the film was that the authentic depiction of stormtrooper brutality, including violent clashes with Communists, did not fit the more reasonable tone the Nazis initially attempted to present after coming to power; unlike Wessel, Westmar preaches class reconciliation and does not alienate his family.
-It was among the first films to depict dying for Hitler as a glorious death for Germany, resulting in his spirit inspiring his comrades.
+Goebbels insisted on alterations to the film, the primary one being that the main character's name was changed to the fictional "Hans Westmar".
+Part of the problem with the film was that the authentic depiction of stormtrooper brutality, including violent clashes with Communists, did not fit the more reasonable tone the Nazis initially attempted to present after coming to power.
+Unlike Wessel, Westmar preaches class reconciliation and does not alienate his family.
+It was among the first films to associate dying for Hitler as a glorious death for Germany, resulting in his spirit inspiring his comrades.

 Memorial namings

 The Berlin district of Friedrichshain, where Wessel died, was renamed "Horst Wessel Stadt", and the Bülowplatz in the Mitte district was renamed "Horst-Wessel-Platz" on 26 May 1933.
 The U-Bahn station nearby was also renamed.
-After the war, the name Friedrichshain was restored and Horst-Wessel-Platz (which was in East Berlin) became "Liebknechtplatz" (after Karl Liebknecht).
-In 1947 it was renamed "Luxemburg-Platz" after Rosa Luxemburg (it has been called Rosa-Luxemburg-Platz since 1969).
+After the war, the name Friedrichshain was restored and Horst-Wessel-Platz in East Berlin became "Liebknechtplatz", after Karl Liebknecht.
+In 1947 it was renamed "Luxemburg-Platz" after Rosa Luxemburg.
+It has been called Rosa-Luxemburg-Platz since 1969.
 Passau named a street Horst-Wessel-Straße.

 In 1936, Nazi Germany's Kriegsmarine (navy) commissioned a three-masted training ship and named her the Horst Wessel.
 The ship was taken as a war prize by the United States after World War II.
-After repairs and modifications, it was commissioned on 15 May 1946 into the United States Coast Guard as the USCGC Eagle (WIX-327) and remains in service to this day.
+After repairs and modifications, she was commissioned on 15 May 1946 into the United States Coast Guard as the USCGC Eagle (WIX-327) and remains in service to this day.

 In 1938, an area of reclaimed land in the rural area of Eiderstedt in Schleswig-Holstein was named the "Horst Wessel polder".
+A year later, the school in Berlin where Wessel completed his Abitur examinations was renamed Horst-Wessel-Gymnasium.